 Healing In Community

 Often times, healing in group spaces can bring a feeling of connection and empowerment.
-BAWAR is proud to offer three types of online groups via Zoom in 2021.
+BAWAR is proud to offer three types of online groups via Zoom.

 Grupos de habilidades